tuomassalminen/reaktor_birdnest/README.md

 Start the server with npm by first running `npm install` and then `npm run dev`

-If you are not using Docker, you need to create a PostgreSQL database and connect the server to it in the database.js file.
+If you are not using Docker, you need to create a PostgreSQL database and connect the server with environmental variable DATABASE_URL.
 ElephantSQL https://www.elephantsql.com/ is a good and easy to use solution for creating such database.

-If you use Docker, the database is created in the container and the application connects to it automatically.
+If you use Docker, the database is created in the container.
+To connect to it, a specific line in database.js file has to be commented

 ### Frontend